Third time unlucky: why Gazprom wants no new gas war

 As Kerry spoke about sanctions, investment bank UBS issued a report headlined "The price of politics".
 It devoted large sections to the history of oil crises and sanctions, including the 1967 Arab-Israeli War and the 1973 OPEC oil embargo.

-Some doubt it will come to sanctions, conscious, perhaps, that Russia is not without defenses.
+Some doubt it will come to sanctions, conscious, perhaps, that Russia is not without defences.

 "Who do you sanction?
 Russian state companies?
 Does anyone remember they have over $200 billion worth of debt to Western banks?" one banker said.